Get help today 888-341-7785 or sign up for 24/7 text support.

 Ways to Pay for Drug and Alcohol Rehab Without Health Insurance

-There are several ways to pay for addiction treatment, even if you don’t have health insurance coverage for rehab.
-Some options you can explore include:
+There are several ways to pay for addiction treatment if you don’t have health insurance coverage for rehab.
+Some ways togo to rehab without health insurance include:

 • Grants and scholarships: The Substance Abuse and Mental Health Services Administration (SAMHSA) offers non-competitive grants for rehab through its Center for Substance Abuse Prevention and Treatment.
-Check eligibility on their website.
-You can also reach out to local treatment centers for potential grants or scholarships to assist with rehab costs, as many offer options for financial support.
+You can check eligibility on their website, or reach out to local treatment centers for potential grants or scholarships to assist with rehab costs, as many offer options for financial support.

 • Sliding scale fees: Some rehab facilities adjust fees based on what individuals can realistically pay.
 These sliding scale fees make it easier to access rehab without insurance.